 This is a short overview of drug deaths.
 Criminal Lawyers in New Jersey™ provides much more detailed information on another page on this site.

 NJ Homicide Law: Criminal Lawyers in New Jersey™

 Homicides, whether murder, any form of manslaughter, or even vehicular homicide, are among the most serious of offenses defined in New Jersey's Code of Criminal Justice.
-Criminal Lawyers in New Jersey™ Allan Marain and Norman Epting, Jr. have handled and tried numerous homicide cases.
-Both are available to discuss homicide charges against you or someone close to you.
+Criminal Lawyers in New Jersey™ Allan Marain has successfully handled and tried homicide cases.
+He is available to discuss homicide charges against you or someone close to you.